ricardopissarra/cookbook/README.md

    Start by pulling the image from Docker Hub:

    ```
    docker pull rpissarra/cookbook-api
    ```

    Then you can run the application by running:

    ```
    docker compose up -d
    ```
-    on the root of the project.
+    on the root of the project, in order to build the container for PostgresSQL database installation and the cointainer for the Cookbook-api.

 ## Documentation and Rest Interface Interaction